 Where to stay near Gangotri Temple?

-Some of the places where one can stay near Gangotri Temple are:
+Some of the places where one can stay near Gangotri temple are:

-- Hotel Kalp Kedar: The hotel has in-house restaurant where one can enjoy the meals.
+- Hotel Kalp Kedar: The hotel has an in-house restaurant where one can enjoy delicious meals.
 There are 10 rooms spread across 1 floor.
-The rooms are clean and also have a supply of hot and cold water.
-The hotel offers range of essential facilities tothe patrons.
-It has room service and front desk operational limited number ofhours.
-Private vehicles can be park at parking area within the premises.
+The rooms are clean with 24 hour supply of hot and cold water.
+It has room service and front desk help.
+Parking area for cars is available within the premises.

 What are some temples near Gangotri Temple?

-Some of the temples near Gangotri Temple are:
+Some of the temples near Gangotri temple are: